P&G sees shoppers reduce purchases amid price hikes

 NEW YORK (AP) — Procter & Gamble Co., the maker of such iconic household products as Crest toothpaste, Tide detergent and Charmin toilet paper, is seeing shoppers cut back some of their purchases as they push back on price hikes.

 The company said Thursday that sales slipped 1% in the latest quarter ended Dec.
 31, the first quarterly sales decline since mid-2017.
-Meanwhile, the number of products it sells globally fell 6% in the quarter — half of that was because shoppers reduced purchases, while the rest was due to inventory productions, the company said.
+Meanwhile, the number of products it sells globally fell 6% in the quarter — half of that was because shoppers reduced purchases, while the rest was due to cutbacks in Procter & Gamble’s portfolio in Russia and retailer inventory reductions in places like China, the company said.

 Profits also fell 7% in the quarter.

-Note: This story was first published on January 19, 2023.
-It was updated on January 20, 2023 to correct the reasons for the 6% quarterly decline in the number of products Procter & Gamble sells globally.